DamynChipman/VSB.jl/README.md

 Theory for the method, including a detailed mathematical derivation and numerical discretization, can be found under [Theory](https://github.com/camperD/VSB.jl/blob/master/Theory.pdf)

 For usage examples, see [TODO: Finish and add tests.
 Link to here].

+### Status

+This work contains the bulk of my senior thesis in Applied Physics and is ongoing.
+I expect to have a polished and up-to-date release, with full documentation, examples, and test cases by the end of April 2019.